-The long-awaited second location for Outpost Kitchen is now open.
+The long-awaited second location for Outpost Kitchen is celebrating a birthday.
 As one of the most anticipated restaurant openings in Orange County this year, restaurateur Jay Lewis adds to his beloved Aussie eatery a full bar, boasting superfood-charged cocktails that mirror the hyper-fresh and fun ethos of the kitchen.

 With a full liquor license and nearly four times the square footage, the new location drastically differs from the original, which opened in 2015 in Costa Mesa’s industrial district.
 Known for its fast-but fresh cuisine and unwavering commitment to California-grown & bio-dynamic produce, organic & humanely raised meats, and responsibly sourced, sustainable seafood, Lewis’s hidden gem has developed a cult following over the years.